Terminator 2029

 This page may contain one or more affiliate links, which means that if you purchase a product through that link, I may receive compensation.
 The links will be identified with the text "affiliate link".
 Click to learn more.

-As briefly mentioned, Terminator 2029 is published by Dark Horse Comics.
-Because Dark Horse originated in a comic store called Things From Another World, it would make sense to buy it from the source.
-If it is not available, you could always try Amazon.
+As briefly mentioned, “The Terminator 2029” is published by Dark Horse Comics.
+Given that Dark Horse originated from a comic store called Things From Another World, it would be fitting to purchase it from the source.
+If it’s not available there, you could always try Amazon (affiliate link) to get your hands on this thrilling exploration of the war against Skynet and the desperate efforts of the Resistance fighters.